nengo/nengo/docs/examples.rst

 Putting these three principles together allows us to scale these examples up to larger networks that do more complex functions.
+Below are some of these complex functions, as well as other examples that we hope will be helpful as reference when building your own Nengo models.

 Nodes
 =====